-credit/debit valuation adjustment,
+- credit/debit valuation adjustment,

 - model risk,

 - closing cost,

 - other adjustments.

-Adjustment amounts were determined through this measurement model (recognition of the CVA and DVA adjustments) and the negative amount at 31 December 2020 was equal to \le 1,509 thousand of reduction in the fair value of derivative contracts calculated on that date, compared to the equivalent negative adjustment of \le 889 thousand in 2019.
-The overall effect on the income statement for 2020 therefore amounted of \le 620 thousand in costs.
+Adjustment amounts were determined through this measurement model (recognition of the CVA and DVA adjustments) and the total negative amount at 31 December 2021 was equal to €678 thousand of reduction in the fair value of derivative contracts calculated on that date, compared to the equivalent negative adjustment of €1,509 thousand in 2020.
+The overall effect on the income statement for 2021 therefore amounted of €831 thousand in revenues.

-This change is attributable both to the increase in the fair value of derivative contracts on interest rates and to the higher percentages of CVA applied in a changed risk scenario due to the COVID-19 pandemic.
+This change is attributable to the reduction in the fair value of derivative contracts.